oknk/seaquence/press.md

 ## For immediate release: December 12, 2016

-Seaquence, a unique musical sequencer app will be release on the iOS App Store this month.
+Seaquence, a unique musical sequencer app will be released on the iOS App Store this month.

-The official release date for the Seaquence App is December 19th on the iOS App Store.
 It will run on all modern iOS 8 (or newer) devices and screen sizes.
+The official release date is Monday, December 19th 2016.

 <img src="{{site.baseurl}}/images/Seaquence-iPad12.9_2x_3up_thumb.png" />